Inflation in United Kingdom

 United Kingdom - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to average 0.8% in 2020, down 0.1 percentage points from last month’s forecast, and 1.4% in 2021.
+FocusEconomics Consensus Forecast panelists expect inflation to average 9.1% in 2022, which is up 0.6 percentage points from last month’s forecast, and 6.3% in 2023.

 United Kingdom - Inflation Data